zone117x/node-cryptonote-pool/README.md

     "poolAddress": "4AsBy39rpUMTmgTUARGq2bFQWhDhdQNekK5v4uaLU699NPAnx9CubEJ82AkvD5ScoAZNYRwBxybayainhyThHAZWCdKmPYn"

-    /* Initial difficulty miners are set to. */ "difficulty": 10,
+    /* Initial difficulty miners are set to. */ "difficulty": 200,

     /* Variable difficulty is a feature that will automatically adjust difficulty for individual miners based on their hashrate in order to lower networking and CPU overhead. */
     "varDiff": {
         "minDiff": 2, //Minimum difficulty
-        "maxDiff": 512,
+        "maxDiff": 10000,
-        "targetTime": 15, //Try to get 1 share per this many seconds "retargetTime": 30, //Check to see if we should retarget every this many seconds "variancePercent": 30 //Allow time to very this % from target without retargeting },
+        "targetTime": 100, //Try to get 1 share per this many seconds "retargetTime": 15, //Check to see if we should retarget every this many seconds "variancePercent": 30 //Allow time to very this % from target without retargeting },

-    /* If under low-diff share attack we can ban their IP to reduce system/network load. */ "banning": {
-        "enabled": true,
-        "time": 600, //How many seconds to ban worker for "invalidPercent": 50, //What percent of invalid shares triggers ban "checkThreshold": 30 //Perform check when this many shares have been submitted },

     /* Set to "auto" by default which will spawn one process/fork/worker for each CPU